albertjanw/eponadocs/EponaMC_spfx/EponaMC_installation.md

 It adds some settings to the DMS Configuration List (SPF category), that can of couse be changed manually afterwards.

 ![](img13.png)

+## Configuration
+Configration can be done both by changing or adding listitems in the DMS Configuraion list manually, as well by installing in MCAdmin app.

+See for instructions the EponaMC_configuration page from [../readme.md](https://github.com/albertjanw/eponadocs).